antvis/G2/site/docs/manual/core/transform/dodgeX.en.md

 The `dodgeX` transform is primarily used for scenarios where data within the same group needs to be arranged side by side by series on the coordinate system, to highlight data differences and distribution characteristics between different series.

 For example, the following case shows the population distribution of different age groups across US states.

-Through the `dodgeX` transform, data from different age groups are displayed side by side within each state, making it easy to visually compare them.
+**Before using the `dodgeX` transform**: Data will be stacked together, making it difficult to clearly see comparisons between age groups.

 ```js | ob {  pin: false , inject: true }
 import { Chart } from '@antv/g2';